MagentaManifold/resume/resume.typ

   date: "Sept.
 2024 - Dec.
 2024",
-  [Engineered a responsive and contemporary user interface for a web gallery utilizing HTML and CSS, developed from scratch without the aid of templates or component libraries.], [Implemented the frontend logic of the website using modern JavaScript, interacting with the backend API.], [Created the backend of the app using Node and Express.js, including CRUD features, file upload functionality and user authorization using session.], [ Wrote unit tests utilizing the Mocha testing framework and the Chai assertion library. ] )
+  [Engineered a responsive and contemporary user interface for a web gallery utilizing HTML and CSS, developed from scratch without the aid of templates or component libraries.], [Implemented the frontend logic of the website using modern JavaScript, interacting with the backend API.], [Created a RESTful backend API of the app using Node and Express.js, including CRUD features, file upload functionality and user authorization using session.], [ Wrote unit tests utilizing the Mocha testing framework and the Chai assertion library. ] )